AnAppleCore/I2CN_Lab/README.md

-Experiment Steps (keep the 5 VMs alive along the whole porcedure):
+Lab 4 Experiment Steps (keep the 5 VMs alive along the whole porcedure):

     1. put the code files client.py and server.py on VM h1, h2, and server, respectively.
 Or simply download the code files by git: